MoonlightCapital/MoonlightBot-docs/README.md

 A list of supported languages is available on the [Discord Developer Portal](https://discord.com/developers/docs/reference#locales); Locale, Language Name, and Native Name are all valid inputs.
 Alternatively, `auto` can be used for MoonlightBot to detect your preferred language from your Discord settings.

 {% hint style="info" %}
-MoonlightBot is translated entirely by volunteers, so not all languages are complete and may have translation errors.
-If you speak one of the supported languages proficiently and would like to help us translate MoonlightBot, <a href="/support/volunteering.md#translator">please consider becoming a translator!</a>
+MoonlightBot is translated entirely by volunteers, so not all languages are complete or not yet translated at all.
+Incomplete and missing translations will be show in English.
+If you would like to help us with your native language, please consider <a href="/support/volunteering.md#translator">becoming a translator!</a>
 {% endhint %}

 ## Temporary Roles

-The bot can assign and remove specified roles to a user temporarily.

-* You can assign or remove a temporary role to a user with [`/temprole`](/role-management-commands/temprole.md)
+MoonlightBot provides easy and dynamic role management by staff and members alike, including Reaction Roles.

+* A role can be temporarily added with [`/temprole`](./role-management-commands/temprole.md)
+* A role can be temporarily removed with [`/pause-role`](./role-management-commands/pause-role.md)
-* All temporary roles currently active in the server can be listed with [`/list-temproles`](/role-management-commands/list-temproles.md)
+* All active temporary roles can be listed with [`/list-temproles`](./role-management-commands/list-temproles.md)
+* Roles added to members can be automatically changed to a temporary role using the [`detect-assignment` config option](./management-commands/config.md#roles-detect-assignment)

-* You can permanently assign or remove any role to a user with [`/role`](/role-management-commands/role.md)
+You can also permanently assign or remove any role to a user with [`/role`](./role-management-commands/role.md), or setup [Reaction Roles](./start-up/setting-up-reaction-roles.md) and [`/selfrole`](./role-management-commands/selfrole.md)s that members can self-assign
-* Users can assign and remove selected roles to themselves with [`/selfrole`](/role-management-commands/selfrole.md)
-* You also have the option of using [Reaction Roles](/start-up/setting-up-reaction-roles.md) in place of the `/selfrole` command
-* A role assigned to a user can automatically be changed to a temporary role with the [`roles detect-assignment` config option](/management-commands/config.md#roles-detect-assignment)
-* Any role assigned to a user can also be temporarily removed with [`/pause-role`](/role-management-commands/pause-role.md)

 ## Command Permissions